Tab Control - Pages

 I have a form with a tab control with 5 pages.
 How can I control which pages I print and print properties for each page.
 Example: I have some I want to print landscape and some portrait.
 (Why is there a print form function then?)

-Create a tabbed form
+Video: Create a tabbed form

 Adding a tab control to a form can help you create a more organized form.
 Placing related controls on separate pages of the tab control reduces clutter and makes it easier to work with your data.